Welcome to the Wonderful World of Forest School!

 Make your setting stand out, contact us to access Forest School training, taster and inset days and Forest School projects.

-These people have, see what they have to say!
+These people have, read what they have to say!

 Thanks I had a great time and feel I learnt some really useful skills.
-Jo Buss, Derbyshire
+J. Buss (Level 2 Forest School Assistant Award), Derbyshire

 Karen and Jayne really enjoyed the training and it's great to feel like Forest Schools is really taking off at Spire.
 I'm running a whole school Forest School staff meeting in a couple of weeks- can't wait.
 Kate Heydon, teacher, Spire Infants School, Chesterfield, Derbyshire